it-projects-llc/tg-addons/tg_marketing/README.rst

 Admin:

 -  Open ``[ Contacts ] -> Configuration -> Marketing answers``

 -  Add answers with "Is canned" = True in order to appear those answers in ticket form

+-  Open ``[ Events ]``

+-  Open existing event or create a new one

+-  In "Questions" tab add new question:

+   -  Question type: Contact's field
+   -  Contact field: any of marketing fields (the fields from "Marketing answers" tab in contact form)
+   -  Ask once per order: yes

+-  Save event

 Any logged in user: